Go to Buyers Central at khunkins.com

 In short, a good buyer agent is the best investment you'll ever make!
 Be sure to get someone on your side when you buy--or build--a home!

-is President of Triad Real Estate Services in the Greensboro, NC area.
-She is a consultant, homebuyer coach and certified appraiser with 18 years experience selling homes and 15 years in appraisal.
-Her area coverage is large: it includes Greensboro, Winston-Salem, High Point, Burlington, and surrounding small towns and communities in Guilford, Forsyth, Alamance, and parts of Davidson, Randolph and Rockingham counties.
-E-mail: Kay@khunkins.com Websites: www.khunkins.com, and www.TriadHomesForSale.com - A Personal Shopping Service for Serious House Hunters.
+certified appraiser with 29+ years experience selling homes and 26+ years in appraisal.
+Her area coverage is large: besides Burlington and Alamance Co., it includes Greensboro, Winston-Salem, High Point, Kernersville, Mebane and surrounding communities in Guilford, Forsyth, and parts of Davidson, Randolph, Rockingham and Caswell counties.